Telehealth Psychiatry

 Yes, when clinically appropriate.
 I take a careful, safety-first approach to prescribing.
 ADHD diagnoses require a thorough evaluation, and I generally do not prescribe long-term benzodiazepines as a first-line treatment.
 I review the Prescription Monitoring Program for all controlled substance prescriptions.

-Please cancel or reschedule at least 48 hours in advance.
+If you need to cancel or reschedule, please give at least 48 hours' notice.
 Late cancellations and no-shows are charged $150.

 I provide enough medication to last until our next appointment.
 Need a refill between visits?
 Contact me via the patient portal at least 3 business days before you run out.
 Controlled substances cannot be refilled early or after hours.